brownsys/K9db/README.md

 ## Testing

-To run the tests, run `bazel test //dataflow:dataflow-tests`.
+To run all tests, run `bazel test ...`.

 For debugging, you may want to use the `--config asan` option, which enables C++ sanitizers and provides more helpful output on memory errors (e.g., segfaults).